BetterAndroid/BetterAndroid/docs-source/src/en/library/ui-component-adapter.md

 ::: warning

 Before calling `notifyByDiff`, please ensure that `newList` is already the actual data currently held by the adapter, and that `itemCount` can already correctly reflect the updated count.

+Likewise, after you have used the [RecyclerView Adapter](#recyclerview-adapter), the `onBindData { ... }` should always return a stable snapshot of the current data.
+Do not return a list that changes temporarily or recreates different contents within one binding chain, otherwise it will amplify state drift risks between partial updates, click callbacks, and `DiffUtil`.

 If you are using an adapter created by `RecyclerAdapterBuilder` and have set header or footer `View`, `notifyByDiff` will automatically handle index offset issues through `wrapper`, and you do not need to handle them manually.